maedoc/frand123/Readme.md

 ### testNormDoublePerformance
 #### Description
 Prints out serial and OpenMP parallel timings for the generation and summation of 10^9 random numbers

+### testCentralMomentsNormDouble
+#### Description
+This test generates 10^9 normally distributed random numbers and compute the 2nd, 4th, 6th, 8th, 10th, 12th, 14th, 16th, 18th, 20th central moments and compares these to the central moments of the standard normal distribution.

 ### testRandNormSinglePython
 #### Description